-criticism of the town's effort to ensure the construction of a groundwater reverse osmosis plant.
+criticism of Belville's effort to ensure the construction of the groundwater reverse osmosis plant.
 In the interests of protecting public health, the town agreed to acquire H2GO's water and

 sewer systems under North Carolina General Statutes.